STEM-E-Youth-Career-Development-Program/map-app/README.md

 ### Prerequisites

 These are the list of things you need for your local environment.
-You can start by installing <a href="https://code.visualstudio.com/">Visual Studio Code</a>, our most used code editor.
+You will require a code editor like <a href="https://code.visualstudio.com/">Visual Studio Code</a> if you don't already have one.
+Otherwise, follow these simple steps and/or watch the YouTube guides to set up your local project:

 #### Windows
 <ol>